timwilliate/engineering-blog/_posts/2015-06-11-implicits-futures.md

 val role = grabber.{{"rawRole"| sc: "raw"}}(employee)
 val bigEmployee = EmployeeWithRole(employee.id,employee.name,role)</code></pre></div>

-This is procedural programming.
+This is imperative programming.
 It holds up the calling thread until the entire calculation is made.
 You probably don't want to do this in a web application or in an event thread in a native UI toolkit.

 In contrast, the {{"asynchronous methods"| sc: "futureMethods"}} return instantly.
 We can keep right on defining what to do with the value -- inside the context of the Future.